kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/error_handling_in_machine_mode.md

 You can use this info to identify which interrupt needs to get handled...

 #### THe mtval register
 This register stores the trap value.
 This is the additional info about the interrupt/exception.
+I currently do not understand its importance. [undone]

 #### The mscratch register
 This is a throw-away register to help you store temporary values.
 The mscratch register is attached to a buffer in memory.
 So you can use the mscratch register to store the context of the CPU before handling the exception/interrupt.
 This is to avoid data loss

 #### mip
 Machine Interrupt pending.
-Shows which interrupt are waiting to be processed
+Shows which interrupt are waiting to be processed.
+THe interrupts are arranged in order of their priority by the PLIC

 ## The whole process

-When an exception occurs...
+When an exception OR interrupt occurs...
 1. The CPU stores the current PC to the mepc.
 But for interrupts, the next PC is the one that gets stored in the mepc
 2. the PC is set to mtvec.
-3. msattus and mtval are updated accordingly
+3. mstatus and mtval are updated accordingly
 4. the CPU disallows further acceptance of interrupts by setting the MIE segment in the mstatus register to 0 and storing the previous MIE value to the MPIE.
 5. The pre-exception privilege mode is preserved in mstatus’ MPP field, and the privilege mode is changed to M.